 Crispy Garlic in Oil from Myanmar

+Heat a small skillet over low heat.
+Add oil and heat until a bit of garlic added to the pan sizzles at once – a minute or two.
+Add garlic and stir gently to separate.
 When garlic begins to turn golden and release its fragrance, stir gently.
 Watch carefully because the garlic can burn quickly.
 When half the garlic has turned golden, remove from the heat and set aside.
 The garlic will continue to cook in the hot oil once it is removed from the heat.

-Transfer the garlic and oil to a glass jar and store in the refrigerator
+Set the pan aside to cool to room temperature.
+Transfer the garlic and oil to a glass jar and store in the refrigerator.